-- 1. Evaluate correct placement of modifiers. - 2.
+- 1. Determine correct placement of modifiers. - 2.
 Apply knowledge of parallelism, including parallel expressions for parallel ideas. - 3.
-Apply knowledge of a variety of effective structures (e.g., recognizing fragments, comma splices, run-on sentences, syntax errors). - 4.
-Determine patterns of organization in a written passage (i.e., modes of rhetoric).
+Apply knowledge of a variety of effective sentence structures. - 4.
+Determine patterns of organization in a written passage (i.e., text structures).